cadet/CADET-Core/doc/interface/spatial_discretization_methods.rst

 That is, strong gradients and high frequencies are used to identify non-smooth parts of the solution.
 Godunov's order barrier theorem shows why the concept of smoothness plays a crucial role in the deployment of numerical methods.
 It states that linear high-order methods that are monotonous are at most first-order accurate.
-Linear higher-order (:math:`> 1`) methods thus suffer from artificial oscillations at non-smooth parts of the solution, specifically at discontinuities and strong gradients.
+Linear higher-order (:math:`\gt 1`) methods thus suffer from artificial oscillations at non-smooth parts of the solution, specifically at discontinuities and strong gradients.
 Some higher-order methods, such as CADET-FV (2nd order), contain a non-linear mechanism to suppress these oscillations.
 The non-linear WENO mechanism employed in CADET-FV can be fine-tuned via the fields specified here :ref:`flux_restruction_methods`.
 Unfortunately, non-linear higher-order methods (order :math:`\geq 3`) are either not applicable (e.g., undefined boundary treatment) or have other shortcomings, such as more highly problem-dependent parameters.